 By Andrew Murray

-These words follow immediately on the great prayer-promise, “All things whatsoever ye pray, believe that ye have received them, and ye shall have them” (v.
-24).
-We have already seen how the words that preceded that promise, “Have faith in God” (v.
-22), taught us that in prayer all depends upon our relation to God being clear.
+These words follow immediately on the great prayer promise, “All things whatsoever ye pray, believe that ye have received them, and ye shall have them.”
+We have already seen how the words that preceded that promise, “Have faith in God” (Mark 11:22), taught us that in prayer all depends upon our relation to God being clear.
 These words that follow on it remind us that our relation with fellow men must be clear too.
 Love to God and love to our neighbor are inseparable.
-The prayer from a heart, that is either not right with God on the one side, or with men on the other, cannot prevail.
+The prayer from a heart that is either not right with God on the one side or with men on the other, cannot prevail.
 Faith and love are essential to each other.

-“If thou bring thy gift to the altar, and there rememberest that thy brother hath aught against thee; leave there thy gift before the altar, and go thy way; first be reconciled to thy brother, and then come and offer thy gift.”
+“If thou art offering thy gift at the altar, and there rememberest that thy brother hath aught against thee, leave there thy gift before the altar, and go thy way; first be reconciled to thy brother, and then come and offer thy gift.”

-And so later, when speaking of prayer to God, after having taught us to pray, “Forgive us our debts, as we forgive our debtors” (Matt.
-6:12), He added at the close of the prayer: “If ye forgive not men their trespasses, neither will your Father forgive your trespasses” (v.
-15).
+Later, when speaking of prayer to God, after having taught us to pray, “Forgive us our debts, as we also have forgiven our debtors,” He added at the close of the prayer: “If you forgive not men their trespasses, neither will your Father forgive your trespasses.”

-At the close of the parable of the unmerciful servant He applies His teaching in the words, “So likewise shall My heavenly Father do also unto you, if ye from your hearts forgive not every one his brother their trespasses” (Matt.
-18:35).
+At the close of the parable of the unmerciful servant He applies His teaching in the words, “So shall also my Heavenly Father do unto you if ye forgive not everyone his brother from your hearts.”

-And so here, beside the dried-up fig tree, where He speaks of the wonderful power of faith and the prayer of faith, He all at once, apparently without connection, introduces the thought, “Whensoever ye stand praying, forgive, if ye have aught against anyone; that your Father also which is in heaven may forgive you your trespasses.”
+Here beside the dried-up fig tree, where He speaks of the wonderful power of faith and the prayer of faith, He all at once, apparently without connection, introduces the thought, “Whensoever ye stand praying, forgive, if ye have aught against anyone; that your Father also which is in heaven may forgive your trespasses.”
 It is as if the Lord had learned during His life at Nazareth and afterwards that disobedience to the law of love to men was the great sin even of praying people, and the great cause of the feebleness of their prayer.
-And it is as if He wanted to lead us into His own blessed experience that nothing gives such liberty of access and such power in believing as the consciousness that we have given ourselves in love and compassion, for those whom God loves.
+It is as if He wanted to lead us into His own blessed experience that nothing gives such liberty of access and such power in believing as the consciousness that we have given ourselves in love and compassion for those whom God loves.

 If God dealt with us after our sins, not one prayer could be heard.
 Pardon opens the door to all God’s love and blessing.
 Because God has pardoned all our sin, our prayer can prevail to obtain all we need.
 The deep sure ground of answer to prayer is God’s forgiving love.
 When it has taken possession of the heart, we pray in faith.
 But also, when it has taken possession of the heart, we live in love.

-No, we take the command literally, “Even as Christ forgave you, so also do ye” (Col. 3:13).
-The blood that cleanses the conscience from dead works, cleanses from selfishness too; the love it reveals is pardoning love, that takes possession of us and flows through us to others.
+No, we take the command literally, “Even as Christ forgave, so also do ye.”
+The blood that cleanses the conscience from dead works, cleanses from selfishness too; the love it reveals is pardoning love that takes possession of us and flows through us to others.
 Our forgiving love to men is the evidence of the reality of God’s forgiving love in us, and so the condition of the prayer of faith.

-There is a second, more general lesson: our daily life in the world is made the test of our interaction with God in prayer.
+There is a second, more general lesson: our daily life in the world is made the test of our communion with God in prayer.